Award Descriptions & All-Star Rules

 (Staff and Players Vote)

 The following awards are presented periodically: (Team Leader, Most Improved, Journeyman Award and The Vinny).
-Awards are voted upon by President, Vice President with input from staff and coaches.
+Awards are voted upon by the President, Vice President with input from staff and coaches.

 Team Leader Award